-According to the Jewish dietary laws, or laws of kashrut, though meat and milk products may not be cooked or eaten together, pareve foods are considered neutral, and may be eaten with either meat or dairy dishes.
+According to Jewish law, there are certain foods that cannot be eaten, as well as some foods that cannot be eaten together.
+These kosher foods are divided into three categories: meat, dairy and pareve.
+Pareve (pronounced PAHR-iv) is the Yiddish term that refers to foods that contain no meat or dairy ingredients.
+(Parve is the Hebrew term and is pronounced PAHR-vuh.)
+According to the Jewish dietary laws, or laws of kashrut, whereas meat and milk products may not be cooked or eaten together, pareve foods are considered neutral and may be eaten with either meat or dairy dishes.

 With the exception of fish, pareve foods are inherently vegetarian and dairy-free.
-Therefore, many consumers who do not keep kosher for religious reasons may nevertheless seek out kosher pareve-certified products.
-Foods labeled pareve, along with those that do not specifically note "meat," "D" (or dairy) or "D.E." (dairy equipment) alongside their kosher symbol are both acceptable for vegetarians, and safe for those with dairy allergies or intolerances.
+Therefore, many consumers with dietary restrictions who do not keep kosher for religious reasons may nevertheless seek out kosher pareve-certified products.

-Because there are also required waiting periods between consumption of meat and dairy foods, pareve foods such as fruits, vegetables, and nuts are useful for snacking between meals.
+There are also required waiting periods between the consumption of meat and dairy foods, so pareve foods such as fruits, vegetables and nuts are useful for snacking between meals.